Hamza-Codez/Hamza-Codez/README.md

 I'm a CS student with a passion for coding and a focus on front-end development.
 Here's a brief overview:

 ## About Me
-- 💻 Front-end enthusiast exploring HTML, CSS, and JavaScript.
+- 💻 Front-end enthusiast exploring HTML, CSS, and Vinella JavaScript.
 - 🌱 Currently learning and practicing to enhance my skills.
 - 🎓 Committed to continuous learning and improvement.